Low-risk Human Research Ethics Subcommittee

 HREC (Human Sciences): Human Research Ethics Committee

-- Reviews research that is more than low-risk, applications requesting a waiver of consent and Externally Approved Application Forms (EAAF)
+- Reviews research that is more than low-risk, all applications seeking a waiver of consent, regardless of risk level* and Externally Approved Application Forms (EAAF)

 - Set meeting dates for application review - once a month via the between February to late November